Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 For players with high Roguery skill, the relation requirement is reduced to as little as 5 for outlaw minor factions.
 This is completely generic, meaning this *should* work with any custom minor faction such as those added by the [Calradia at War mod](https://www.nexusmods.com/mountandblade2bannerlord/mods/411).

-### Generic Configurations
-- Set starting cap of number of workshops for player, at Clan tier 0.
-- Set starting cap of number of parties for player, at Clan tier 0.
-- Set starting cap of number of companions for player, at Clan tier 0.
-- Garrisons are made up of a configurable percentage of units from the settlement's owner's culture
-	- Each day, a configurable number of garrison base troops are generated.
-	- Ex: an Empire castle held by a Sturgian lord will have some of its automatically generated garrison units be Sturgian units

 ### Skills

 #### Governor Perks